prajwalkk/akka-clustersharding-can-chord-sims/README.md

 #### Features of the Project
 1. The Project is fully written in Scala
 1. The Project fully makes use of Akka-Typed Behaviors model.
-It may seem to look like it is OO model, but the Actors are modelled in such a way that the Objects represents Protocols used by the actor and the the classes use the functions as Behaviors.
+It may seem to look like it is OO model, but the Actors are modelled in such a way that the Objects represents Protocols used by the actor and the classes use the functions as Behaviors.
 This style of separation of concerns was suggested by the [style guide](https://doc.akka.io/docs/akka/current/typed/style-guide.html)
 1. The Project makes full use of the iterative style of the Chord Algorithm specified in the paper with the link above.
 1. The data used by the Project is a collection of dialogues as keys and their Shakespeare-an conversion.
 They contain spaces and are encoded before firing a request or sending a response.